Recently in Photography

 Monthly Photo Assignment

-Family is the Dec.
-2011 Photo Assignment.
+Rule of Thirds is the Feb.
+2012 Photo Assignment.
+Entries must be adhere to a Rule of Thirds composition.
 You can read more about how to submit on our Member Participation page.
-Deadline for entry is Dec.
-31, 2011.
+Deadline for entry is Feb.
+29, 2012.

 More Ways to Participate